iamrichardjones/MiniDesignPatterns/README.md

 # Mini-Design Patterns

 ##Why?
-I often mentor/coach more junior members of the software team so wanted use this project as a basis for presenting to graduates.
+I often mentor/coach more junior members of the software team so wanted use this project as a basis for presenting to graduates/juniors some cute designs I have learnt or used.

 ##Why Gradle?
 It's as pure and simple as me not using it before :smile: I have used Maven and Ant and thought I would try the new kid on the block (at least new to me :wink:)